manOnWebs/libdoge-mv3/README.md

 2. open any chromium based web browser

-3. go to chrome://extensions, edge://extensions or browser://extensions
+3. go to chrome://extensions, edge://extensions or browser://extensions (depending on your *Chromium* based browser)

-4. enable developer mode if you can
+4). enable developer mode if you can

 5. click "load unpacked"